Get in Touch

 Retrieval-Augmented Workflows

-• Basics of document ingestion and chunking.
+• Basics of document ingestion and chunking

-• Using embeddings and vector stores (e.g., ChromaDB).
+• Embeddings and vector stores (e.g., ChromaDB)

-• Providing grounded answers with citations.
+• Generating grounded answers with citations

 Testing, Debugging, and Evaluation

-• Implementing tracing and observability.
+• Utilizing tracing and observability tools

 Packaging and Deployment Fundamentals

-• Setting up the environment and managing dependencies.
+• Setting up environments and managing dependencies

-• Serving graphs behind APIs.
+• Deploying graphs behind APIs

-• Versioning workflows and implementing rolling updates.
+• Versioning workflows and executing rolling updates

 Summary and Next Steps